DragonCoderz/go-server/README.md

    go build
    ```

    Note that you may need to make a go module before you can build an executable.
-If you encounter errors do the following step before you run go build (you can substitute module-name for anything):
+If you encounter errors, do the following step before you run `go build` (you can substitute module-name for anything):

    ```bash
    go mod init module-name